joaomarceloalencar/juliadoc/doc/src/manual/variables.md

 4
 ```

-However, if you try to redefine a built-in constant or function already in use, Julia will give
-you an error:

 Entretanto, se você tentar redefinir uma constante ou função interna já em uso, Julia irá lhe devolver um erro:

 ```jldoctest